5 Tips for Building Healthy Habits

-In other words, when you repeat the same behaviors after certain events, over time your brain will be ready for the behavior automatically.
+In other words, when you repeat the same healthy habits after certain events, over time your brain will be ready for the behavior automatically.

-For example, if you take a walk after eating breakfast every day, the automaticity of this behavior will increase over time.
-This means that engaging in this post-breakfast activity consistently will allow your brain to automatically prepare for the walk, rather than relying on a decision to do it.
+For example, if you workout at home before eating breakfast every day, the automaticity of this behavior will increase over time.
+This means that engaging in this pre-breakfast activity consistently will allow your brain to automatically prepare for the workout, rather than relying on a decision to do it.

 A great way to get started is to choose some habits you want to add to your morning routine, such as meditation, drinking a glass of water after you wake up, and giving yourself a certain amount of phone-free time to start your day.

-How long does it take to form this kind of habit?
-Studies indicate that it’ll take about two months for behaviors to become automatic.
-So clearly, consistency is key!
-Once your actions are performed consistently for about two months, it’ll become second nature.
+How long does it take to form these kinds of good habits?
+Studies indicate that it takes about two months for behaviors to become automatic.
+So, clearly, consistency is key!
+Once your actions are performed consistently for about two months, they will become second nature.